sherryladzinski/codem8s/README.md

 https://tranquil-shelf-9570.herokuapp.com/

--Ruby 2.1.2
+- Ruby 2.1.2
--Sinatra
+- Sinatra
--PostgreSQL Database
+- PostgreSQL Database
--User authentication & authorization from BCrypt
+- User authentication & authorization from BCrypt
--CSS styling using SASS
+- CSS styling using SASS

 ##User Stories Completed:

--User can sign in/sign up
+- User can sign in/sign up
--User can update their info
+- User can update their info
--User can view other user's info
+- User can view other user's info

 ##What's next:
--Create a drop down menu for experience/program
+- Create a drop down menu for experience/program
--Users can choose a city to search
+- Users can choose a city to search
--Users can post to cities
+- Users can post to cities
--Users can delete posts
+- Users can delete posts
--Users can comment on posts
+- Users can comment on posts
--Refactoring
+- Refactoring
--Search function for parameters
+- Search function for parameters

 set up:
--rake db:create
+- rake db:create
--rake db:migrate
+- rake db:migrate